An Overview Of Colour Therapy

 - Think of the colour yellow throughout the day.

-You must surround yourself with as much orange as possible if you want to harness the power of the colour in your life.
+You must surround yourself with as much orange as possible if you want to harness the power of colour in your life.
 The following advice:

 - Regularly wear an orange-coloured piece of clothing or accessory.